Using Cash App For Bitcoin

 Square Cash App is now a full, albeit limited, custodial wallet: Starting in late June Cash App began allowing withdrawals and deposits for Bitcoin.
 See: Deposit Bitcoin and Bitcoin Withdrawals.

 How to Buy/Sell/Send/Receive Bitcoin With the Cash App: To buy/sell Bitcoin with the Cash App: download the Cash App, input your info and bank account, and then hit the buy button under Bitcoin.
 To sell: just hit the sell button under Bitcoin.
-To withdraw / deposit / send / receive: First, through verification process to enable Bitcoin withdrawals and deposits.
+To withdraw/deposit/send/receive: First, through the verification process to enable Bitcoin withdrawals and deposits.
 To withdraw or send, hit “Withdraw Bitcoin” to send Bitcoin to another Bitcoin wallet address.
 To deposit or receive, hit “Deposit Bitcoin” to get the address needed for others to send to you.

 Confused?
 Try HODLing Bitcoin and Sending Cash: If you don’t want to deal with withdrawals and deposits, for example for payments on Cash App or when trying to give Bitcoin as a gift via the Cash App, you can always sell Bitcoin on the Cash App, hit the “pay” button to send cash, and then the recipient can buy Bitcoin on their end.
 Yes, you pay a little extra in fees, but it also saves transaction costs and a few headaches for new users.